kyangy/blog/entertainment-payroll/chapter-2.md

 **CAST AND CREW CONTACT INFO**

-- Headquarters: Burbank, CA
+- **Headquarters**: Burbank, CA
-- Cast and Crew Payroll Services Phone Number: 818-848-6022
+- **Cast and Crew Payroll Services Phone Number**: (818) 848-6022
-- Cast and Crew Payroll Services Address: 2300 Empire Avenue, 5th Floor, Burbank, CA 91504
+- **Cast and Crew Payroll Services Address**: 2300 Empire Avenue, 5th Floor, Burbank, CA 91504

 ## 4. [ABS Payroll](https://abspayroll.com/)

-ABS is used by indie film or commercials for payroll processing.
+[ABS](https://abspayroll.com/) is used by indie film or commercials for payroll processing.
 They are tailored for low-budget projects.
 ABS Payroll can help accommodate explainer video shoots to low-budget feature films.

 ABS charges a weekly fee for their services.
 They currently do not have software supports in place.
 You will need to contact them directly to get the status on a check.

 **ABS ENTERTAINMENT PAYROLL SERVICES CONTACT INFO**

-- Headquarters: Burbank, CA
+- __Headquarters__: Burbank, CA
-- ABS Entertainment Payroll Services Address: 7530 N Glenoaks Blvd, Set 100, Burbank, CA 91504
+- **ABS Entertainment Payroll Services Address**: 7530 N Glenoaks Blvd, Set 100, Burbank, CA 91504
-- ABS Entertainment Payroll Services Phone Number: 818-848-9200
+- **ABS Entertainment Payroll Services Phone Number**: (818) 848-9200